-It redirects them towards the required action that a brand or business wants- it can be visiting your website, sign-up, downloading, purchase, etc.
+It redirects them toward the required action that a brand or business wants- it can be visiting your website, sign-up, downloading, purchasing, etc.

-However, you also need to understand that a call to action doesn’t necessarily mean to direct them towards buying something.
+However, you also need to understand that a call to action doesn’t necessarily mean to direct them toward buying something.

 CTA can be for different purposes, even asking your subscribers to give responses, follow you on social media or leave reviews.

-In fact, selling too hard is the problem with a lot of emails these days where CTA is heavily used to compel audiences to make the purchase.
+In fact, selling too hard is the problem with a lot of emails these days, where CTA is heavily used to compel audiences to make purchase.

 Nurturing Your Leads